-And that’s a crucial thing to think about, too.
-Are you planning to do a lot of gaming on the go, or will you mostly be doing your gaming in the house?
-Because if it’s the latter, then for the same price as a powerful gaming laptop, you could get a very good gaming desktop and a lightweight portable laptop for when you work on the go.
+You need to ask yourself some questions: Are you planning to do a lot of gaming on the go, or will you mostly be doing your gaming at home?
+Because if it’s the latter, for the same price as a powerful gaming laptop, you could get a very good gaming desktop and a lightweight portable laptop for when you work on the go.
 Consider that your gaming and portable computing could be two separate things for the price of one gaming laptop.

-If you like the idea of being able to play in different rooms in your house, remember that services like Steam Link allow you to stream between your in-home devices, so you can carry on gaming from your powerful desktop PC to a laptop or even a phone.
+If you like the idea of being able to play in different rooms in your house, remember that services like Steam Link allow you to stream between your in-home devices so that you can carry on gaming from your powerful desktop PC to a laptop or even a phone.

 On paper, gaming laptops come pretty close to matching their PC counterparts.
-For example, just look at the laptop version of the Nvidia GTX 1080 GPU and the desktop edition, and you’ll see that their benchmarks aren’t too far apart.
+For example, just look at the laptop version of the Nvidia RTX 2080 GPU and the desktop edition, and you’ll see that their benchmarks aren’t too far apart.

-However, that doesn’t tell the full story because laptops tend to have their components underclocked – sometimes quite drastically – in order to ensure that laptops don’t overheat.
-Laptop OEMs have a lot of leeway with limiting clock speeds on GPUs, and they can sometimes be clocked thirty to fifty percent lower than their desktop counterparts.
+However, that doesn’t tell the full story, because laptops tend to have their components underclocked – sometimes quite drastically – in order to ensure that laptops don’t overheat.
+Laptop OEMs have a lot of leeway with limiting clock speeds on GPUs, and they can sometimes be clocked 30 to 50 percent lower than their desktop counterparts.

-Also, bear in mind that big powerful gaming laptops get loud – probably louder than a tower PC – because the thermal setup has to work much harder to push all that heat out.
+Also, bear in mind that the more graphics power, the louder your GPU is likely to be – probably louder than a tower PC – because the thermal setup has to work much harder to push all that heat out.
 That remains a widespread issue.

 Weight and Build

-This is where a lot of gaming laptops fall down – they’re just so irredeemably ugly.
+Until recently, many gaming laptops were just irredeemably ugly.
 Glowing red or RGB keys, bulky designs, and aggressive key fonts are all the order of the day.
-But things are slowly changing on this front, too.
+But things are slowly changing on this front too.